uidaholib/spec-lumber/_posts/2021/2021-04-01-duke-silver-joins-special-collections-on-april-1st.md

 # Sources

-Courtesy of the entire Special Collections & Archives Department and our best friend [CollectionBuilder](https://collectionbuilder.github.io/)
+The idea: courtesy of the entire Special Collections & Archives Department.

+The implementation: courtesy of Robert E. Perret and his best friend [CollectionBuilder](https://collectionbuilder.github.io/)